 - Vitamin A can be found in two categories of food sources: animal sources such as dairy, fish, and meat; and plant sources such as green leafy vegetables, carrots, sweet potatoes, and mangoes.

 - Since 1997, Nutrition International has provided more than 9 billion doses of vitamin A to the world’s most vulnerable.

-- In 2013, through the efforts of Nutrition International and partners, we reached an estimated 174 million children in over 60 countries with 2 doses of live-saving vitamin A to boost their immunity and help protect them from preventable childhood diseases.
+- In 2016, through the efforts of Nutrition International and partners, we reached an estimated 174 million children in over 60 countries with 2 doses of life-saving vitamin A to boost their immunity and help protect them from preventable childhood diseases.

 - Between 1997 and 2016, Nutrition International has reached up to 75% of those who needed vitamin A in developing countries.

-- Today, you can find bottles of vitamin A capsules, most stamped with a Canadian flag and an Nutrition International logo, on the shelves of health posts and health centers from Afghanistan to Zimbabwe.
+- Today, you can find bottles of vitamin A capsules, most stamped with a Canadian flag and the Nutrition International logo, on the shelves of health posts and health centers from Afghanistan to Zimbabwe.

-- In 2013 alone, Nutrition International donated enough vitamin A capsules through UNICEF to meet the needs of an estimated 174 million children 6-59 months of age with two doses of vitamin A, in over 60 countries.
+- In 2016, Nutrition International donated enough vitamin A capsules through UNICEF to meet the needs of an estimated 174 million children 6-59 months of age with two doses of vitamin A, in over 60 countries.

 Health systems support

 In addition to the capsule donation program, Nutrition International works closely with UNICEF, Helen Keller International (HKI), and other development partners to support ministries of health to deliver vitamin A supplementation programs to their preschool age children.
 This includes: